ThunderFly-aerospace/TFI2CADT01/doc/tindie.md

 Additional I2C cables for connecting to the autopilot are not included in the package.
 You must purchase the additional cables separately from our [tindie catalog](https://www.tindie.com/stores/thunderfly/).
 We offer high-quality cables that are compatible with the [Pixhawk standard](https://raw.githubusercontent.com/pixhawk/Pixhawk-Standards/master/DS-009%20Pixhawk%20Connector%20Standard.pdf) and with a [ThunderFly color](https://docs.px4.io/main/en/assembly/cable_wiring.html#i2c-cables) scheme for easy signal identification.
 Our cables are specifically designed with improved resistance to electromagnetic interference and a silicone insulator that makes them highly flexible.

   * [TFCABxxI2C01 products](https://www.tindie.com/products/30113/)

+# Product changelog
+The product is gradually evolving and improving based on user requirements.
+Currently (as of 02/2024), the TFI2CADT01B revision is being shipped.
+In the development process, we keep backward compatibility, for example by keeping the same form factor or communication interface.
+The complete list of changes is in [releases](https://github.com/ThunderFly-aerospace/TFI2CADT01/releases).

+#### TFI2CADT01B
+ * Improved layout

+#### TFI2CADT01A - (from 12/2020)